John Dewey has had a profound impact on Western education.

-Assess how these principles align with the principles of an IB education
+Dewey's principles align remarkably well with the core principles of an IB education:

 John Dewey's influence on Western education is undeniable, shifting the focus from rote memorization to experiential learning and the development of critical thinking.
 Here's a look at his educational philosophy and its alignment with the International Baccalaureate (IB) program.